gregeng/gregeng.github.io/source/_posts/2013-11-06-i-like-my-coffee-strong-and-my-params-stronger.markdown

 </form>
 ```

 Now when I submit this form, the controller is going to create a record in the `users` table that is missing my email address.
 Instead, it will set the `admin` column to true and give me admin access rights to the application.
 Depending on the domain, I might be able to see and do a multitude of things I normally couldn't otherwise.
-This seems not preferable.
+That seems not preferable.

 Luckily part of the Rails 4.0 core is a pattern that reinforces the idea of strong params.
 If we were to generate a scaffold using the `user` resource detailed above, it would produce 2 methods in the controller that look like this: